abpframework/abp/docs/en/Tutorials/AspNetCore-Mvc/Part-II.md

 ````

 * Used `abp.localization.getResource('BookStore')` to be able to use the same localization texts defined on the server side.
+* Added a new `ModalManager` named `createModal` to open the create modal dialog.
 * Added a new `ModalManager` named `editModal` to open the edit modal dialog.
 * Added a new column at the beginning of the `columnDefs` section.
 This column is used for the "Actions" dropdown button.
+* "New Book" action simply calls `createModal.open` to open the create dialog.
 * "Edit" action simply calls `editModal.open` to open the edit dialog.
+`
 You can run the application and edit any book by selecting the edit action.

 ### Deleting an Existing Book